 Maison Margiela

 Maison Margiela, a French fashion house founded by Martin Margiela, is another big name in minimalist fashion.
-The label is well known for its deconstructionist approach, creating designs that strip away the unnecessary and focus on the fundamental elements of the garment.
-Despite their simplistic exterior, each piece is often intricately constructed, emphasizing the importance of craftsmanship and attention to detail in a minimalist fashion.
+The label is well known for its deconstructionist approach, creating designs that strip away the unnecessary and focus on the garment’s fundamental elements.
+Despite their simplistic exterior, each piece is often intricately constructed, emphasizing the importance of craftsmanship and attention to detail in minimalist fashion.

 Rei Kawakubo

 Rei Kawakubo, another influential designer from Japan and founder of Comme des Garçons, has left her indelible mark on the minimalist fashion scene.
-Stark black-and-white color schemes, unconventional shapes, and a distinct lack of ornamentation characterize her minimalist work.
+Her minimalist work is characterized by stark black-and-white color schemes, unconventional shapes, and a distinct lack of ornamentation.

 Kawakubo’s designs are about more than just the clothes themselves—they often challenge societal norms and push the boundaries of what is traditionally considered “fashion.”
 She once said, “I work in three shades of black,” highlighting her dedication to simplicity and rejection of excess.